benartw86/benartw86.github.io/_portfolio/blocchat.md

 Making a modal

 To make a modal, which is essentially a pop-up window, you need a few things.
 For starters there needs to be a button that, once clicked, will open your modal.
 In the Bloc Chat application, I want users to be able to create and name their own chat rooms.
 The modal will be used to house this functionality.

+{% highlight js %}

 <div class="chat-side-bar">
     <h1>Bloc Chat</h1>